shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 data      =   /dev/ttyUSB2       ; tty port for AT commands;         no default value
 ```

-The exact value here will depend on your dongle and the distribution your running.
+The exact value here will depend on your dongle and the distribution you're running.
 You might
 need to install the `usb_modeswitch` package to switch the dongle from the initial
 CD-ROM/mass storage mode to the serial mode.
-You should be able to start the asterisk
+You should be able to start the Asterisk
 server now and watch the logs for errors.
-Make sure there are no dongle related errors.
+Make sure there are no dongle-related errors.

 Note: To enable logging you might need to edit `logger.conf` to increase the log
 level.